East Side Gallery: Description

 Hervé Morlay VR and others have followed.

-The paintings at the East Side Gallery document a time of change and express the euphoria and great hopes for a better, more free future for all people of the world.
+The paintings at the East Side Gallery document a time of change and express the euphoria and great hopes for a better, freer future for all people of the world.

 The East Side Gallery was founded following the successful merger of the two German artists' associations VBK and BBK.
 The founding members were the speche of the Federal Association of Artists BBK Bodo Sperling, Barbara Greul Aschanta, Jörg Kubitzki and David Monti.

-In July 2006, to facilitate access to the River Spree from the Mercedes-Benz Arena, a 40 m section was moved somewhat west, parallel to the original position.
+In July 2006, to facilitate access to the river Spree from the Mercedes-Benz Arena, a 40 m section was moved somewhat west, parallel to the original position.

-A 23-meter section was scheduled to be removed on 1 March 2013 to make way for luxury apartments.
-None of the artists whose work will be destroyed were informed of these plans.
+A 23m (75ft) section was scheduled to be removed on 1 March 2013 to make way for luxury apartments.
+None of the artists whose work would be destroyed were informed of these plans.
 The demolition work actually started on 1 March 2013.
-According to German news FOCUS, authorities were not aware of the start of the demolition.
+According to the German news programme FOCUS, authorities were not aware of the start of the demolition.
 Due to the involvement of protesters, demolition was postponed until at least 18 March 2013.

-Remediation
+Renovation

 Two-thirds of the paintings are badly damaged by erosion, graffiti, and vandalism.
 One-third have been restored by a non-profit organization which started work in 2000.
 The objective of this organization is the eventual restoration and preservation of all the paintings.
 Full restoration, particularly of the central sections, was projected for 2008.
 Remediation began in May 2009.

 The restoration process has been marked by major conflict.
 Eight of the artists of 1990 refused to paint their own images again after they were completely destroyed by the renovation.
-In order to defend the copyright, they founded "Founder Initiative East Side" with other artists whose images were copied without permission.
+In order to defend the copyright, they founded Founder Initiative East Side, with other artists whose images were copied without permission.

 Bodo Sperling launched a test case in the Berlin State Court in May 2011, represented by the Munich art lawyer Hannes Hartung and with the support of the German VG Bild-Kunst.
-The Court will address the question of whether art should be listed as destroyed and then re-copied without the respective artists' permission.
-The outcome of the trial will be a landmark declaration for European art law.
+The court would address the question of whether art should be listed as destroyed and then re-copied without the respective artists' permission.
+The outcome of the trial would be a landmark declaration for European art law.